You have a mother.

 Every person you’ve ever met descends from her.
 Every stranger on the street.
 Everyone you’ve loved and everyone you’ve hated.
 Every name in every history book.

 Go back a bit further, to around 5,000 BCE, and something stranger happens.
-By that point, every person alive either has no living descendants at all, or is an ancestor of every person alive today.
+By that point, every person in that era either has no modern descendants at all, or is an ancestor of every person alive today.
 There’s no in-between.
-No one from that era is your ancestor but not your neighbor’s.

 If anyone from that era has living descendants, they’re your direct ancestor.
 The woman who ground grain by a river in China.
 The man who herded goats in the Caucasus.
 The child who survived a famine in West Africa.
 If their line continued, it leads to you.